makersacademy/CV/README.md

 I had the opportunity to work with many fellow students on collaborative projects during my degree.
 Furthermore, I was able to work with a team of both paid staff and a host of volunteers of all ages and abilities whist working at the British Heart Foundation.
 Through these experiences I learned how to work with others respectfully, but also how to spur and encourage them to increase productivity.

+#### Independent learning

+During my second and third years at university I taught myself HTML, CSS, and basic Ruby and JavaScript as a hobby.

 ## Education